 What are the signs of ASL and their properties?

-How do children with and without language deprivation acquire new signs?
+How do people perceive, produce, and acquire signs?